Aju100/Mero-Hostel/other/30_Days_of_Code/Day 1/notes.md

 # Datatypes
 - Primitive Datatype
-  - Number
+  - Number (integer[int], float[float],double [double] ) // float is smaller than double
-  - Booleans
+  - Booleans (0 or 1, True or False, Yes or No)
-  - Character
+  - Character (char)
+- Referred Datatype

+# Example of Referred Datatype
+- Arrays
+- Queues
+- Linked List
+- Stack
+- many more